 Exchange-Rate Misalignments in Duopoly: The Case of Airbus and Boeing

 We examine the effect of exchange-rate misalignments on competition in the market for large commercial aircraft.
-This market is a duopoly where players compete in dollar-denominated prices while one of them, Airbus, incurs a large fraction of its costs in euro.
-We estimate price elasticities for big aircraft, and construct a simulation model to investigate how companies adjust their prices to deal with the effects of a temporary misalignment and how this affects profit margins and volumes.
-We conclude that, due to the duopolistic nature of the aircraft market, Airbus will pass only a small part of the exchange-rate fluctuations on to customers.
+This market is a duopoly where players compete in dollar-denominated prices while one of them, Airbus, incurs costs mostly in euros.
+We construct and calibrate a simulation model to investigate how companies adjust their prices to deal with the effects of a temporary misalignment, and how this affects profit margins and volumes.
+We also explore the effects on the long-run dynamics of competition.
+We conclude that due to the duopolistic nature of the aircraft market, Airbus will pass only a small part of the exchange-rate fluctuations on to customers through higher prices.
 Moreover, due to features specific to the aircraft industry, such as customer switching costs and learning-by-doing, even a temporary departure of the exchange rate from its long-run equilibrium level may have permanent effects on the industry.